FazalOne/uni-projects/Numerical Methods/README.md

 - Trapozoidal Rule
 - Simpson's Rule

 Python is used here along with popular libraries including: Matplotlib, Scipy, Sympi, Numpy and tabulate.
-Filing was a requirement that is why you will find txt files alongside code which contains data on examples which have been run on that code.
+Filing was a requirement, so that is why the code will also generate output in .txt file as well as plotted graphs.